Photo: © Leni Deinhardstein.

 - The Remains – After the Odyssee, a story about the dead and the missing of the Mediterrean migrant route.
 It won BEST DOCUMENTARY at the Diagonale (Graz, Austria) 2019.

 Besides her activity as a film writer and director, Borgers also acts as an expert in seminar about DOCUMENTARY PROJECT DEVELOPMENT in various countries in Europe, Turkey, and Africa.
+She gives Masterclasses in these places as well as in the USA.

 Besides, Borgers co-founded LES FILMS DE LA GRELUCHE, a Paris-based production company in 2001, where she was C.E.O. and delegate producer until 2007.
 In Austria since 2011, she has been curating two Theatrical Documentary Series, DIE VERGESSENEN, showing films about often overlooked subject matters or people, and kontroversiell!, showing films whose form, aesthetic choices, or content arouses controversy.
 Both Series are aimed at a general public and consist of screenings followed by a debate with the director and other experts.